 - Take an analytical look at your life – What’s working and what’s not.
 Do more of what is and less of what’s not.
 You may need some help with this – I know a great coach!

-- Meditate 15-minutes a day – Meditation is clinically proven to reduce stress and facilitate clear thought.
+- Meditate 15 minutes a day – Meditation is clinically proven to reduce stress and facilitate clear thought.
 If you think meditation is some new-age nonsense, think again.
 There’s incredible evidence to support and demonstrate the clear benefits.

 - Keep a journal – You can’t measure what you aren’t aware of.
-Keeping a journal of your progress, how you feel, and what’s working/not working and adjusting things as you go, is key to building resilience.
+Keeping a journal of your progress, how you feel, and what’s working/not working and adjusting things as you go is key to building resilience.

 (I’m sure it goes without saying that if you’re thinking of dramatically changing any diet or exercise regime, it’s important to speak to a medical professional.)